Power of Attorney

 Such a legal document can help you protect your right to make medical choices that influence your life and the lives of your loved ones.
 It can protect your family from the stress and responsibility of having to make difficult choices about your medical care.
 It can even help your physician by providing specific guidelines for your care.
 If you would like more information about establishing a Durable Power of Attorney for Health Care, talk to your physician, attorney, or other appropriate person.

-If you would like a Durable Power of Attorney for Health Care form, please call the Botsford Hospital Community Relations Department at (248) 442-7986.
+If you would like a Durable Power of Attorney for Health Care form, please call the Beaumont Hospital - Farmington Hills Community Relations Department at (248) 442-7986.